juanjoguevara/JJGMPageViewController/README.md

 [![License](https://img.shields.io/cocoapods/l/JJGMPageViewController.svg?style=flat)](http://cocoapods.org/pods/JJGMPageViewController)
 [![Platform](https://img.shields.io/cocoapods/p/JJGMPageViewController.svg?style=flat)](http://cocoapods.org/pods/JJGMPageViewController)

+Pages is the easiest way of setting up a UIPageViewController in Objective C. It comes with  going to a specific page and navigating backwards and forwards.

 ## Example

 To run the example project, clone the repo, and run `pod install` from the Example directory first.

 ## Requirements

+* ARC
+* iOS 8

 ## Installation